FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 In general, in whatever capacity that you contribute we encourage all promotion related materials to have a [Creative Commons](https://creativecommons.org/licenses/).
 This allows us to forever (hah!) (re-)use the content that is created by contributors.

 We also encourage for all the sources to be released with a similar license.
 By sharing your sources and techniques fellow community members can gain insights and learn from your creative process.
 One (impressive) example is the [extensive guide](https://wiki.faforever.com/en/Development/Mapping) on creating maps.
 Including the use of [procedural software](https://wiki.faforever.com/en/Development/Mapping/Gaea).

+## Socials

+The promotions team manages several social media accounts.
+The credentials for the accounts are in the community hosted [Vaultwarden](https://vaultwarden.faforever.com/), and specifically in the [Promotions vault](https://vaultwarden.faforever.com/#/organizations/5613e6ab-643a-47a8-beae-b86c01c58e70).
+At a minimum the team lead has access to these credentials.

+The promotion team manages the following accounts:

+- [Twitter/X](https://x.com/FAFOfficial_), which team members can collaborate on through [delegated](https://help.x.com/en/managing-your-account/how-to-use-the-delegate-feature) of.
+- Reddit: todo
+- [YouTube](https://www.youtube.com/@ForgedAllianceForever).
+The channel is a [brand account](https://support.google.com/youtube/answer/7001996) and team members can collaborate by giving their personal accounts permission to act as the brand.

+And occasionally we post on [Patreon](https://www.patreon.com/faf).

 ## Roles